-3. How to establish a Standard VSRP
+3. How to establish and maintain a Standard VSRP

-Definitions
+Definitions:

-Programme Director: is an active Diplomate of the ECVS who is responsible for the management of all residency programmes at his/her institution; there should be a separate director for both SA and LA programmes at the same institution if this is applicable.
-The role of the Programme Director includes the establishment, continued oversight, modification and recertification of the programme.
+Programme Director: Is a Diplomate of the ECVS who is responsible for the management of the residency programmes at his/her institution.
+This includes the establishment, modification and recertification of the programme.

-Resident Supervisor: is an active Diplomate of the ECVS who is primary responsible and point of contact for the administration and training of a named Resident(s).
-Any Supervisor may supervise a maximum of two Residents at any given time.
+Resident Supervisor: Is a Diplomate of the ECVS who is responsible for the entire training of a named resident(s).